 If you are from the United States, VST has been assigned a school code number (G30783) by the U.S. Department of Education.
 This designation enables students from the U.S.A. who are attending VST on campus to apply for either a U.S. Guaranteed Student Loan or deferred payment of an existing GSL.
 Graduate students are eligible for as much as $20,500 (USD) in unsubsidized loans.
 Unsubsidized loans accrue interest while you’re in school, although you can choose to pay it.

 Graduate students are also eligible to apply for a Graduate Plus loan (subject to a credit check).
 The loan amount you are eligible to receive for the academic year is determined by the school, based on your cost of attendance and the amount of your loan.

 To be eligible for aid, an American student must be registered at least half-time (no less than 6 credits/term) and be attending classes on the VST campus (i.e. not via distance education).
-Only students enrolled in graduate degree programs (M.A./M.Div./Th.M.) are eligible.
-Certificate and Diploma programs are excluded from Title IV funding.
+Only students enrolled in graduate degree programs (M.A./M.Div./Th.M./GDTS) are eligible.
 Students admitted under VST’s ‘Mature Student’ provision (those admitted to VST without an undergraduate degree) are also ineligible for U.S. Student Aid.

 - In all cases, students must first complete the Free Application for Federal Student Aid form online.

 - If this is your first loan at Vancouver School of Theology, you will need to do Entrance Counselling.